 - Club/Organization Competition: for the student club, organization, or team from each college or university that logs the most cumulative service hours

-If you are a student or a local college or university interested in participating in Service Challenge 2019, get a time sheet [PDF] and hand it in at the Center for Community Engagement.
+If you are a student or a local college or university interested in participating in Service Challenge 2020, please contact the Center for Community Engagement.